 When looking for things to do in the United States, I start to think of all the ghost towns there are.
 I wondered which US State has the most ghost towns in its location.
 With some research, I was able to locate the US State that had the most ghost towns.

 The US state with the most ghost towns is Texas.
 Texas has 511 ghost towns to explore, with Wilson county having the most within its area.
 California is the second-highest hot spot for ghost towns, containing 346.

 There are plenty of reasons that ghost towns intrigue people.
 Such as many of them being known for hauntings and having activity from otherworldly beings.
-People wanting to learn the history of the ghost town and any major events that had occurred.
-To get a chance to see a glimpse of the pass.
+People wanted to learn the history of the ghost town and any major events that had occurred.
+To get a chance to see a glimpse of the past.

 Each and every ghost town has its own story for you to learn about.
 Getting the chance to learn why the towns didn’t make it, learning why the people chose to leave these places behind.
 They are chances for you to get to look back at the past, to see the culture of the people that lived there once before.
-To see some of the struggles that this community was faced with.
+To see some of the struggles that this community faced.

 The Top Ghost Town That Attracts The Most Tourists Is Terlingua